Welcome to the ancient island of Malta, a portal to the past.

 Today is all about exploring the remote island of Gozo.
 Breakfast on board your yacht in the Marina of Mgarr.
 Head inland to the beautiful countryside with its many churches, megalithic monuments and historic forts, evidence of 6000 years of civilization.

 Victoria (also known as Rabat) is the only proper town among the otherwise small villages, mostly home to visitors who chose this to be their second home during the summer season.
-Gozo is known as a glimpse back in time when Malta still represented the traditional way of life, far away from modernization and insatiable development.
+Gozo is known as a glimpse back in time when Malta still represented the traditional way of life, far away from modernisation and insatiable development.

 Day 6 – Sail around Gozo to Mellieha